To better understand corneal transplantation and why this procedure is performed, continue reading.

 This virtually painless procedure typically takes one to two hours to complete.
 Patients may choose to be put under anesthesia for a short period or stay awake.
 Once your eye is frozen, the area around it will be washed and cleaned.
 The damaged or diseased corneal tissue is removed and replaced by a healthy donor cornea.

 Your doctor will place a plastic shield or patch over your eye after the operation, and you will be kept under observation by your medical team before being returning home with a driver.

 The following symptoms are usual after corneal transplantation:

 Healing will occur over a continuous period of six to twelve months.
 You will visit your doctor for scheduled examinations to address your progress during this time.

-Problems after surgery are rare, but they can occur.
-These problems can include infection, bleeding, loss of vision, double vision, high intraocular pressure, corneal graft rejection and rarely failure of the tissue to adapt to the recipient’s eye.
-With prompt medical attention, most of these problems can be treated successfully.
-It is important to keep your appointments with your specialist to ensure the eye remains stable after surgery.
+Although problems after surgery are rare, they can still occur.
+Infection, bleeding, loss of vision, double vision, high intraocular pressure, and corneal graft rejections are possible.
+Rarely, the failure of the tissue to adapt to the recipient’s eye can occur.
+Note, these issues can be treated successfully with prompt medical attention.
+Maintain appointments with your specialist to ensure the stability of the eye post-procedure.

 It will take your eye time to adjust before it can focus properly.
 Over time, your vision will improve gradually; however, you will likely require corrective glasses or contact lenses.
 Your doctor will determine when it is appropriate for you to resume driving.